mrtoy-me/esphome-my-components/components/vl53l1x/README.md

 **All Copyright licences are shown in vl53l1x.cpp and licence.md files**

-## NOTE: This component requires Esphome version 2023.7.1 or later
+## NOTE: This was a test component and will be removed in August 2024.
+## It will be replaced by a simpler, updated version with different yaml requirements.

 ## Usage: VL53L1X component
+This component requires Esphome version 2023.7.1 or later.

 The following yaml can be used so ESPHome accesses the component files:
 ```
 external_components: